From grief blurring my vision and how photo competitions helped me tap into energy and creativity again.

 Diving holiday for underwater photography

 I didn’t feel like socialising.
 Nobody was understanding me anyway.
 Nobody felt my loss, the physical pain it had caused or my ongoing grief.
 Of course, people in the dive resort couldn’t know why I was so quiet and distant, most likely they were not noticing when I had to walk away with tears in my eyes whenever songs, like Johnny Cash’s “Hurt” were played.
 Everybody else seemed to be busy with their lives and in their own process.
 Today I understand that everybody is different, everybody has different needs in a situation like this.
 People don’t mean it in a bad way, they just don’t know what to do or what to say and therefore choose to not do or say anything.
-However, every choice has its consequences and their choice made me feeling lonely, lost and misunderstood at that time (A day to remember).
+However, every choice has its consequences and their choice made me feel lonely, lost and misunderstood at that time (A day to remember).

 What to do?

 It should come as no surprise that this overall mindset didn’t help with learning or practising.
 Not even the diving went as usual, in particular when we went deep.
-I am relatively susceptible to narcosis, but I never have had a bad experience or feeling with it in any way, shape or form – I just need to watch out I’m not having too much fun down there.
+I am relatively susceptible to narcosis, but I never have had a bad experience or feeling with it in any way, shape or form – I just need to watch out so that I’m not having too much fun down there.
 Now, it was as if all these negative emotions got multiplied.
 On top of that, I would forget to change my settings or even how and where to change them.
-I asked for shallower dives, but according to our guides certain creatures were only to be found around 30 metres.
+I asked for shallower dives, but according to our guides, certain creatures were only to be found around 30 metres.
 When would I get the chance to see flamboyant cuttlefish or all the different sorts of nudibranchs I adore so much again?
 What to do: Enjoy and focus on observing or trying to focus and, at least, get some good results on this trip?
-After all I had already lost months, with my camera and housing just sitting there, staring at me.
+After all, I had already lost months, with my camera and housing just sitting there, staring at me.

 In the end, I often left the field to Yoeri for filming – and I am delighted to see what he is turning it into at the moment with his series of video clips called Sulawesi Splendour.
 I gave all very small and/or delicate creatures a miss, feeling that there was no need to make them suffer through my attempts to do it right.
 But, in between all the struggling, there are some periods when I got really into the zone, when I felt cool, calm and collected, I entered my happy place and I felt everything was coming together nicely as if on the same wavelengths with my subject.